 This post contains affiliate links.
 Which means I will make a commission at no extra cost to you should you click through and make a purchase.
 Read the full disclosure here.

 Our email inboxes seem to get more and more communications everyday, due to the majority of businesses switching to digital marketing.
-The estimated number of emails sent and received each day in 2017 is 269 billion and this is expected to continue to grow (Radicati Group, Inc., 2017).
+The estimated number of emails sent and received each day in 2017 is 269 billion and this is expected to continue to grow (PDF from Radicati Group, Inc., 2017).
 With so many emails it can be daunting and a huge time sink to try and keep things organized.
 No-one wants to miss any important emails.
 I’ve tried a lot of different methods over the years but they all seemed to take a lot of effort and time to maintain.
 That is, until I discovered Sortd as a way to organize Gmail.

 I can’t quite remember how I stumbled upon it but I’m so glad I did.
 It was most likely when I was searching for some email tool because my home emails were such a mess with so many marketing emails that I just avoided it.
 This just caused issues with me missing important emails, like from utilities companies or my bank.

 Sadly Sortd is a ‘Skin’ Only for Gmail Within the Google Chrome Browser